top of page

 Before You Run Into 2026, Pause

+Before you charge forward, pause long enough to ask yourself: What am I still wearing that makes the run harder than it needs to be?
 What once protected you may no longer be required.
-And what you release may be the very thing that allows you to run freely again.
+What you release may be the very thing that allows you to run freely again.

 That’s the work I walk people through—gently, safely, at the speed of peace.
 Not forcing weight off, but helping you recognize what you’re finally allowed to set down.